EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-servicegroup/ssl-servicegroup.md

 <b>certkeyName</b>
 The name of the CertKey

+<b>CA</b>
+CA certificate.

+<b>crlCheck</b>
+The rule for use of CRL corresponding to this CA certificate during client authentication.
+If crlCheck is set to Mandatory, the system will deny all SSL clients if the CRL is missing, expired - NextUpdate date is in the past, or is incomplete with remote CRL refresh enabled.
+If crlCheck is set to optional, the system will allow SSL clients in the above error cases.However, in any case if the client certificate is revoked in the CRL, the SSL client will be denied access.
+Possible values: Mandatory, Optional

+<b>SNICert</b>
+The name of the CertKey.
+Use this option to bind Certkey(s) which will be used in SNI processing.

+<b>ocspCheck</b>
+The state of the OCSP check parameter.
+(Mandatory/Optional) Possible values: Mandatory, Optional

 <b>cipherName</b>
 A cipher-suite can consist of an individual cipher name, the system predefined cipher-alias name, or user defined cipher-group name.